 Billions in unemployment insurance funds at risk

 As the COVID-19 pandemic lingers, federal and state agencies continue to struggle with the unprecedented UI fraud related to the Coronavirus Aid, Relief, and Economic Security (CARES) Act and American Rescue Plan Act of 2021 (ARPA).
-Programs like the Pandemic Unemployment Assistance (PUA) program under CARES rapidly expanded benefit coverage, but without a similar expansion in technical identity verification capabilities to handle the expected volume of claimants and thus created a target-rich environment for fraudsters.
+Programs like the Pandemic Unemployment Assistance (PUA) program under CARES rapidly expanded benefit coverage but without a similar expansion in technical identity verification capabilities to handle the expected volume of claimants — thus creating a target-rich environment for fraudsters.

 As a result, cybercrime and identity theft were major issues for the UI benefits system during the pandemic, resulting in about $89 billion of lost funds — including potentially $5.4 billion fraudulent payments — according to the Department of Labor’s inspector general.

 Unemployment insurance-related fraud continues to impact agencies and constituents

 While unemployment claims returned to near pre-pandemic levels, the Department of Labor’s February 5, report cited an average 253,250 weekly initial claims for unemployment insurance for the previous four weeks — the lowest level since March 14, 2020 when the average was 225,000."

 Digital fraud is a growing problem; 38% of Americans said they’ve been targeted or fallen victim to digital fraud in the last three months, according to TransUnion’s Consumer Pulse Report.
 Many of the leading fraud scams people experience involve compromised identities, including phishing (29%), account takeover (18%) and identity theft (24%).